Boxing at the 2020 Summer Olympics

 The boxing tournaments at the 2020 Summer Olympics in Tokyo took place from 24 July to 8 August 2021 at the Ryōgoku Kokugikan.
 Thirteen events were staged, the same number as in London in 2012 and Rio de Janeiro in 2016.
-However, for the first time since the London Games, the programme has been updated, with the number of men's events reduced by two and the number of women's events increased by the same number.
+However, for the first time since the London Games, the programme was updated, with the number of men's events reduced by two and the number of women's events increased by the same number.

 On 22 May 2019, the International Olympic Committee (IOC) announced that the International Boxing Association (AIBA) had been stripped of the right to organise the tournament, due to "issues in the areas of finance, governance, ethics and refereeing and judging".
-Boxing will instead be organised by an ad-hoc task force led by Morinari Watanabe, president of the International Gymnastics Federation.
+Boxing was instead organised by an ad-hoc task force led by Morinari Watanabe, president of the International Gymnastics Federation.

 Competition format

 On March 23, 2013, the AIBA instituted significant changes to the format.
 The World Series of Boxing, AIBA's pro team league which started in 2010, already enabled team members to retain 2012 Olympic eligibility.
-The newer AIBA Pro Boxing Tournament, consisting of pros who sign 5 year contracts with AIBA and compete on pro cards leading up to the tournament, also provides a pathway for new pros to retain their Olympic eligibility and retain ties with national committees.
-The elimination of headgear and the adoption of the "10-point must" scoring system further clears the delineation between amateur and pro format.
+The newer AIBA Pro Boxing Tournament, consisting of pros who signed 5-year contracts with AIBA and competed on pro cards leading up to the tournament, also provided a pathway for new pros to retain their Olympic eligibility and retain ties with national committees.
+The elimination of headgear and the adoption of the "10-point must" scoring system further cleared the delineation between amateur and pro format.

-The number of weight classes for men was reduced from ten to eight, with a featherweight class introduced and events at light-flyweight (introduced in 1968), bantamweight (staged at every Olympics since 1904 bar 1912, when boxing events weren't held) and light-welterweight (introduced in 1952) removed.
+The number of weight classes for men was reduced from ten to eight, with a featherweight class introduced and events at light-flyweight (introduced in 1968), bantamweight (staged at every Olympics since 1904 except 1912, when boxing events weren't held) and light-welterweight (introduced in 1952) removed.
 The women's weight classes saw a corresponding increase from three to five, with featherweight and welterweight categories introduced.

 The IOC confirmed weight limits for all 13 classes on 19 June 2019.

 Men contested matches in these eight weight classes: